polucio/sql-learning/README.md

 # 📚 SQL Learning Notes – Manipulation Section

-Welcome to my notes from the **Manipulation** section of Codecademy’s *Learn SQL* course!
+Welcome to my notes from the **Manipulation** section of *Codecademy’s Learn SQL* course!
+These exercises are also helping me prepare for the **WGU D427 – Data Management: Applications** course.

 This section covered six essential SQL commands used to manage data stored in relational databases.

 ---